-These locations function as resource centers where individuals can interact with Campus Safety Services representatives, obtain safety awareness information, campus maps and ID holders, and learn about departmental programs and services.
+These locations function as resource centers where individuals can interact with Campus Safety Services

-On a typical day, Campus Safety Services staff are visible around campus directing traffic, responding to inquiries, conducting prevention programs, and interacting with the community in various other functions.
+On a typical day, Campus Safety Services staff are visible around campus: directing traffic, responding to inquiries, conducting prevention programs, and interacting with the community in various other functions.
 Officers maintain positive relations with the Temple community in their assigned sectors.
 They are highly visible, wearing distinctive uniforms, and are available to respond to situations.